- Compose a conflict-free schedule before your time-ticket opens.

 Tips for Constructing a Conflict-Free Timetable

-Schedule your courses for both Fall and Winter terms in this order:
+Compose your schedule for both Fall and Winter terms in this order:

 What About Tutorials?

-All of your BUSI, MATH and ECON courses have tutorials.
+Some of your BUSI, MATH, and ECON courses have tutorials.
 A tutorial is a section of the course that is distinguished by a number following the letter (e.g. B01, B02, C01, C02, etc.)

 You must register into the same tutorial as the lecture.
 For example, if you register in BUSI 1004 A, then you must also register into A01, A02 or A03, etc.